SRGBmods/qmk-8051/readme.md

 #### d.
 Performance

 For normal typing, I don't see any delay.
 Not tested anything yet, but with F_CPU=12MHz & no console.
 I guess respond time is probably less than 20ms at worse.

+---

+# Apdx.

+## Possible problems during compile/link

+- Internal RAM overflow because of **"sloc"** variables.

+- SDCC cannot handle too long command line.

+- Use struct/union as function return type break the returned variable's value.

+- SDCC does not support compound literal.

+- GCC features, most cumbersome ...

+## MCS51 Mesozoic Era Memory model

+- Stack size: in theory, 8051 has 256B for stack.
+But some of the lowwer 128B is used for Register Banks and several variables.
+So actual size is less than 200B.
+For QMK, it is only ~160B.
+- small - medium - large - huge memory models affect variable access time from small is fastest to large/huge is slowest.

+- pointer location/destination can affect memory usage & performance.
+Pointer pointing to __idata is 1 byte, to __xdata/__code is 2 byes, to unknown region is 3 bytes.

+- Local variable behaves like static variable by default.
+Instead of putting local variable in stack like other architech, SDCC put it in .DATA segment, thus, local variable in sdcc 8051 behaves like static variable.
+This is a waste of precious memory for rarely used functions.
+To put it in stack, we can use `#pragma stackauto` or `__reentrant`.
+But beware of putting big variables on the stack.
+It can causes stack overflow easily.

+- Double DPTR, decrement DPTR.
+These features of modern day 8051 variants can greatly improve memory access, by releaving the DPTR bottleneck.
+Though SDCC does support double DPTR for DS390, an old 8051 variant, nobody uses it nowadays.
+Let's hope SDCC support double DPTR for MCS51 someday.